clemente-lab/tesla-ver/.github/PULL_REQUEST_TEMPLATE/bug_fix.md

+---
+name: Bug Fix
+about: Use this one for bug fixes

+---
 ## What has changed
 Include each file that was changed, how it was changed (in broad terms), and why it was changed.
 Example: